Duke upsets No. 7 Virginia 66-65 for 3rd straight ACC win - WTMJ

 Virginia: The Cavaliers were coming off Monday’s 81-60 loss to the Seminoles, marking their most lopsided ACC defeat in four years.
 They shot 60% in the first half, but just 41% after the break on Saturday, going the final 3:48 without a basket to finish with back-to-back losses for the first time this season.

 Duke: The Blue Devils are at risk of missing the NCAA Tournament for the first time since 1995.
-They had lost six of eight at one point, but followed with two straight road wins by big margins against instate foes North Carolina State and Wake Forest.
-Their third straight win ended up being their biggest of the season, led by Hurt’s third straight game of at least 22 points.
+They had lost six of eight at one point, but followed with two straight road wins by big margins against instate foes North Carolina State and Wake Forest after an emphasis in practices on improving defense.
+They added another behind Hurt’s third straight game of at least 22 points and a boost from Brakefield (11 points, five rebounds, four blocks).

+“This was a big-time win for us and we needed this one badly,” Hurt said.

 UP NEXT